seanbuscay/7-Iron/documentation/user-guide/project-files.md

 If for example, you use the PHPStorm IDE, you can [add 7-Iron as a remote server](https://www.jetbrains.com/phpstorm/help/create-new-project-add-remote-server.html) , then [copy your files to 7-Iron](https://www.jetbrains.com/phpstorm/help/working-with-web-servers-copying-files.html), and [keep them in sync](https://www.jetbrains.com/phpstorm/help/configuring-synchronization-with-a-web-server.html).

 [^sftp-tool]: Like FileZilla -The free FTP solution: https://filezilla-project.org/

+## 3. No Synchronization

+This mode is useful if you would like to just test drive 7-Iron, or if you would like to checkout and manage your project code only on the 7-Iron Server and not on your host.

+Use cases include:

+- A QA tester needs to check out and run a tagged version of a website
+- A Merge Manager needs to review one or more branches of code before approving a pull request
+- A automated test system needs to check out and run a series of BDD and Unit tests

+With this method just use 7-Iron from the command line and check out code as you would to any Unix based system.
+You can turn on SSH key forwarding if you want to forward your SSH key from your host to 7-Iron.

 ///Footnotes Go Here///